 my father says he cheated on my mother with six women

-with whom he fell in love
+of those he fell in love with

 my father always cheated on my mother